carpentries/lesson-transition/README.md

 ### Requirements

 This tool requires Git, R, Python, BASH, and Make to convert the lessons.
 There is one make command that uses the `gh` github command line interface.
+This will also provision pandoc for you if you do not have one on your computer.

 The tool used to filter commits is a python tool called [git-filter-repo](git-filter-repo) and we have a copy as a submodule of this